 Kehl is a Rhine River cruise port in Germany.
-With a population of around 35,000 the town is located in Baden-Wurttemberg (southwestern Germany) and on the river - directly opposite the city of Strasbourg (France).
-The total area of Kehl is 75.06 km2 (28.98 ml2).
+The town has population around 35,000 and is located in Baden-Wurttemberg (southwestern Germany).
+It is on the river, directly opposite the city of Strasbourg (France).

 Between 1842-1847, the first port facility was created in Kehl by Baden State Railway Administration.
 The first railway bridge was built in 1861, and the first direct connection out of Paris to Vienna was established.
 The locomotives were being changed over in Kehl.